Undergraduate Students

 Living on campus is an exciting and challenging part of the college experience.
 At Duquesne, about two-thirds of full-time undergraduate students live on campus in dormitories called Living Learning Centers.

 You must complete the Housing Preference Form and the Housing Agreement Form.
-These forms are both located on DORI.
+These forms are both located in the Duquesne Portal.
 It is important that you submit these forms prior to the established deadlines.

 Useful links for Undergraduate Students: